Vivian Pham

-Vivian Pham is an Australian author.
-In 2021 she won two awards for her work.
+Vivian Pham (/vɪvi.ən/; born 22 October 2000) is a Vietnamese-Australian author.
+In 2021 she won The Sydney Morning Herald Best Young Australian Novelists award and the Matt Richell Award for New Writer of the Year for her work.

-Her first book, The Coconut Children, published in 2020 by Vintage Australia, an imprint of Penguin Books is set in 1990s Cabramatta.
+Her first book, The Coconut Children, published in 2020 by Vintage Australia, an imprint of Penguin Books, is set in 1990s Cabramatta.
 The novel won her recognition as one of The Sydney Morning Herald Best Young Australian Novelists as well as the Matt Richell Award for New Writer of the Year at the Australian Book Industry Awards.
 It was also shortlisted for both the Victorian Premier's Prize for Fiction and the Voss Literary Prize in 2021.